epw/consensus/consensus.md

 - Gain +1 Charm (max Charm +3)
 - Gain +1 Grace (max Grace +3)
 - Get an Advanced Inspired Move

 \newpage

+## The Mentor

+The secrets of the Universe are yours, but you don't guard them jealously.
+You share the wisdom with the precious few who will listen, taking on pupils who will one day surpass you.

+**Name:** Johan, Master Lu, Mina, Zoe, Indra, Roy, Puteri, Madame Leena, Marshki, Luce, Goswami, Sena

+**Why was your humanity trivialized?** Because I was poor, because I was neurodivergent, because of my transgressions
+**Why is your humanity still in question?** Because I see things as they really are, because I make my own path, because people started noticing me
+**Why are you hunted?** Because I'm famous, for my forbidden knowledge, so my students are not

+**Looks:**

+- (choose at least one) ambiguous presentation, androgynous presentation, butch presentation, concealed presentation, femme presentation, fluid presentation, transgressing presentation
+- shining eyes, sunken eyes, alert eyes, glowing eyes
+- weathered face, gaunt face, wrinkled face, caring face, creased face
+- wiry body, ripped body, lanky body
+- street clothes, flowing clothes, concealing clothes
+- menacing aura, peaceful aura, green aura, golden aura, fading aura, grounded aura, rippling aura

+### Paradigms

+#### Your Focus Determines Your Reality
+**Aligned:** (choose one) Calming Magic, Projecting Power, Perfect Positioning
+**Opposed:** (choose one) Breaking cycles, External effects
+(choose one) Technomagic, Magic while distracted

+#### I am the Platonic Ideal of Myself
+**Aligned:** (choose one) Static Magic, Convergence, Reflexive Magic
+**Opposed:** (choose one) Fragmenting magic, creation
+(choose one) Cynical magic, magic without my whole self

+### Moves

+The Mentor gets the **Pupils** move, and 2 other moves of your choice.

+**Pupils:** (You have this move by default) You have a number of students who follow your paradgimatic teachings.
+At the beginning of the session, roll +learning to determine how their studies are progressing.
+On a 10+ they have a surplus.
+On a 7-9, both a surplus and a want.
+On a 6-, they will do everything in their power to satisfy all their wants.

+**Meditation:** When you meditate on the best course of action for considerable time, roll +Dynamic.
+On a 10+ hold 3, on a 7-9 hold 1.
+You may spend this hold 1-for-1 at any time to ask the MC a question from this list, the MC will answer truthfully.
+You take +1 forward when acting on this information.

+- What's my escape route?
+- What are the unknowable risks?
+- Where can the Consensus be bent in my favor?
+- Who is favorable towards my plan?

+**Academe:** You have a Place of Power where you train your students.
+While you are within your Place of Power, take +1 forward to any Static rolls you make.

+**Matter over Mind:** You may roll +Static instead of +Without when impressing a lusus naturae in order to sway them.

+**What you Need, not what you Want:** When another character comes to you for advice and you tell them honestly what you think the best course of action is, they take +1 ongoing while following your advice, and you mark experience.

+You also have this move:

+When you and another character **exchange a moment of humanity**, they may immediately gain an Anchor (They still may not have more anchors than their playbook started with this way).

+### Stats
+Arrange +2, +1, +0, +0, -1

+### Anchors

+Humans need shelter, a place to live, and a home to come back to.
+My **Shelter Anchor** is: (pick one) The apartment I share with a few roommates; My small but immaculate house downtown; A single room at the back of my place of work

+Humans need connection, people they care about, or that care about them.
+My **Connection Anchor** is: (pick one) My best friend Ayah; Devon, my oldest rival; Zorrah, my forbidden love

+Humans need memories, ties to the past and dreams of the future.
+My **Memories Anchor** is: (pick one) A portrait of my own long-dead mentor; The gold necklace given to me by ______; A coal to remind me of ______

+### Starting Gear

+No major possessions to speak of, but 3 Savings tucked away for a rainy day.

+### Your Students

+By default you have about 10 students, they are moderately studious sleepers and they respect you, though they're not fully loyal.
+They have their own lives apart from you, family and friends in the area. (learning +1. surplus: time. want: departure.)

+Pick up to two of these:

+- Your students are competitive (replace want: departure with want: competition)
+- Your students are driven (replace surplus: time with surplus: dedication)
+- Your students are enthusiastic (replace surplus: time with surplus: energy)
+- Your students are lazy (replace want: departure with want: sloth)

+And one of these:

+- Your school is famous (add surplus: growth and want: infamy)
+- Your school is large (default students 20)
+- Your students are quick learners (+1 learning)
+- You have a protege; your most advanced student is Awakened
+- Your students are rowdy (add want: violence and surplus: intimidation)

+### Place of Power

+You have this if you take the Academe move.

+First, pick a facade:

+- Dojo
+- Dance Studio
+- Abandoned warehouse
+- Stunt filming location
+- Lecture hall

+Then pick up to 1 Strength: +hidden, +famous, +easily defended, +inconspicuous, +free

+Pick at least 1 Weakness: +cramped, +dangerous, +temporary, +infamous, +weak

+A Ritual performed here will never (choose 1):

+- Need help from an outside source
+- Take longer than expected
+- Have greater than intended effec

+### Advancements

+- Gain +1 Body (Maximum Body +3)
+- Gain +1 Grace (Maximum Grace +3)
+- Gain +1 Will (Maximum Will +2)
+- Gain +1 Wits (Maximum Wits +2)
+- Get a new Mentor move
+- Remove a Restriction from your Paradigm
+- (*) Give a Freedom to another Mage’s Paradigm
+- (*) Gain an Anchor (3 Anchors max)

+(Choose only after 5 from the first section)

+- Retire to safety
+- Switch playbooks
+- Start a second character

+(Choose only after 5 from the first section and if not Tethered)

+- (*) Remove a Restriction from your Paradigm
+- Get a new Mentor move
+- Choose a new option for your Students
+- Choose a new option for your Students
+- Choose a new option for your Place of Power
+- Get a playbook move from another book
+- Get a playbook move from another book
+- Get an Advanced Mentor Move

+\newpage